Nobody invented cheese. Cheese invented itself.

 Many of Europe’s most famous cheeses trace their origins to specific monasteries:

-The monastery tradition established the principle that cheese is a place-based craft—that the same techniques applied in different locations, with different milk, different caves, different microclimates, produce different cheeses.
-This idea would eventually become the foundation of terroir in cheesemaking.
+The monastery tradition established the idea that cheese is a place-based craft.
+The same techniques in different places, with different milk, caves, and microclimates, produce different cheeses.
+That became the foundation of terroir in cheesemaking.

 Fasting and cheese